dseeni/TechArtDemos/README.md

 mesh traversal and topological sorting.
 MVector and MMatrix are used for solver calculations.

-- Implemented a custom vector calculus library similar to Blender's mathutils.geometry, covering a wide array of intersection and collision scenarios leveraging Maya API 2.0 (see below)
+- Implemented a custom vector calculus library within Maya, similar to Blender's mathutils.geometry, covering a wide array of intersection and collision scenarios leveraging Maya API 2.0 (see below).
+Since all vector and matrix calculations are done utilizing Maya API 2.0 exclusively, no dependencies are in place for Numpy and backwards compatibility with Maya 2018 - 2022 is maintained without an additional third-party package.

 - https://docs.blender.org/api/current/mathutils.geometry.html